Menards

 Menard, Inc., doing business as Menards (/məˈnɑːrdz/ mə-NARDZ), is an American big-box home improvement retail chain headquartered in Eau Claire, Wisconsin.
 It is the third-largest home improvement retailer in the United States (behind Lowe's and Home Depot), with 341 stores in 15 U.S. states, primarily in the Midwest.
-The chain is privately owned by founder John Menard Jr.
+The chain is privately owned by its founder, John Menard Jr.

-Company history
+History

 20th century

 In 1958, John Menard Jr. began building post-frame buildings to finance his college education.
 By the end of 1959, he found it necessary to hire extra crews, and to purchase more pieces of equipment to keep up with demand.
 After graduating from the Wisconsin State College at Eau Claire (now University of Wisconsin–Eau Claire) in 1962, Menard purchased land in Eau Claire, Wisconsin and built an office and shop.
 The company was founded in 1960 and incorporated in 1962.
 The first Menards hardware store opened in 1964.
 By opening a truss plant in the late 1960s, Menards grew to produce more substantial building materials on-site.
 The truss plant evolved into the Menard Building Division, which produced steel siding and roofing, interior and exterior doors, decking and treated lumber, and other materials.
 Between the 1970s and 1980s Menards began opening locations in Iowa, Minnesota, North Dakota and South Dakota.
 The company expanded into Nebraska in 1990, Illinois in 1991 and Indiana and Michigan in 1992.
 Menards sold the Menard Building Division in 1994, racking up 36 years in the pole building industry.